BrianHepler/MMM-BirdNET/README.md

 ![MMM-BirdNET interface](display.png)

 ## Features
-* Plots the uses of BirdNET mobile app in the nearby area
+* Plots the uses of BirdNET service in the nearby area
 * Displays the name, species, photo, and confidence of a random submission via popup
 * Several included map options
 * Custom map option available